 Best noodles in South Lake Tahoe: Lotus Pho Asian Cuisines

 Pho is the perfect food to warm you up in the winter (I usually leave feeling like it’s impossible to ever feel cold again), and Lotus Pho’s bowls don’t disappoint.
 Their location in the Super 8 motel had me a little skeptical, but the food was delicious and there were tons of locals around.
 I prefer chicken broth, so I got chicken-based bowls on all of my visits.
 I particularly like the wonton varieties.
 Come prepared to take leftovers home as even the smaller bowls were way more food than I could possibly eat in one sitting.
+This is definitely one of the best places to eat in South Lake Tahoe if you’re visiting during ski season – pho is the perfect way to warm up after a day out on the slopes.
 Check out their Facebook page here.

 Best sandwiches in South Lake Tahoe: Artemis Mediterranean Grill